 On May 1, 2013, the General Services Administration announced that New London Ledge Lighthouse was excess to the needs of the Coast Guard and was "being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes."
 Interested entities were given sixty days to submit a letter of interest, and in 2014,the New London Maritime Society was announced as the new owner of the lighthouse.
 The New London Ledge Lighthouse Foundation will continue its use of the lighthouse.

 Located at the entrance to the Thames River in

 New London, one mile offshore from the New

 London Harbor Lighthouse.
-The lighthouse is owned by the Coast Guard and managed by the New London Ledge Lighthouse Foundation.
+The lighthouse is owned by the New London Maritime Society.
 Dwelling/tower open during tours.

-The lighthouse is owned by the Coast Guard and managed by the New London Ledge Lighthouse Foundation.
+The lighthouse is owned by the New London Maritime Society.
 Dwelling/tower open during tours.